-Order your pasture-raised, Broad-Breasted White turkey directly from Ox Hollow Farm on Thursday, November 15, at the Westport Farmers’ Market.
-Pick up your fresh turkey on Wednesday, November 21 (the day before Thanksgiving) directly from the farm at the special holiday farmers’ market being held that day at their regular Imperial Avenue location from 10-2.
-Expect to give a deposit and your contact information.
+Order your pasture-raised, Broad-Breasted White turkey directly from Ox Hollow Farm at the Westport Farmers’ Market.
+Pick up your fresh turkey on Wednesday, November 27 (the day before Thanksgiving) directly from the farm at the special holiday farmers’ market being held that day at their regular Imperial Avenue location.
+Expect to give a deposit and your contact information when placing an order.

 Ekonk Hill Turkey Farm, Moosup, CT